SaloniSharma2001/Functional-Programming-JAVA-/README.md

 We can now remove return statement here as well `doubleNumberFunction = (int a)  ->  a * 2;`

-It is actually invalid to specidy the return keyword when you have a one-liner lambda expression without {}!
+It is actually invalid to specify the return keyword when you have a one-liner lambda expression without {}!

 `addFunction = int(int a , int b) -> a + b;`